Ph.D. Degree Requirements

 - History/Theory in the Four Fields of Anthropology

-- Knowledge in one's Area of Specialization
+- Knowledge in One's Area of Specialization

 - Stewardship/Engaged Research